 “We deal with interesting topics: class, race, gender, environment, globalization, education, etc. Sociology provides a different spin than the everyday individualistic interpretations we find in the media and in most commentaries.”

 Though McKinley’s biggest challenge is catching the attention of her students, helping them bridge gaps can be difficult.
 She believes an effective method of learning is connecting topics discussed in the classroom to personal experiences.

 When the two are successfully fused, McKinley feels the students genuinely have absorbed the lesson.

 “My students learn primarily through making connections with their own experience, so part of my job is to make some fairly difficult ideas accessible by providing lots of examples, plenty of opportunity for discussion and a comfortable, friendly, but challenging environment,” McKinley says.

 McKinley earned a B.A. from Immaculata College, and an M.A. and Ph.D. from the University of Pennsylvania.
-Recently, she moved to Wayne, Pa., where she plans to become active in the community in the areas of literacy and housing.
+She lives in Wayne, Pa., where she is active in the community in the areas of literacy and housing.